lusterwater/lab-1/README.md

-# class6-code
+# class7-code
-Skeleton for the class 6 lab.
+Skeleton for Lab 1.